PickYourOwn.org

 • fresh corn on the cob - any quantity.
 I figure 1.5 ears per serving.

-• 1 Large pot of boiling water (to blanch the whole ears of corn)
+• 1 Large pot of boiling water (for filling the jars)

 • 1 medium sized pot of boiling water (to heat the cut corn)